actions-marketplace-validations/aseemchopra25_clojure-autodoc/README.md

 # clojure-autodoc
 This Github Action will generate clojure documentation from source directory recursively.

-nspired by the works of [Tom FaulHaber](https://tomfaulhaber.github.io/autodoc/)
+Inspired by the works of [Tom FaulHaber](https://tomfaulhaber.github.io/autodoc/)

 P.S Created this as a way to learn GH-Actions.